 Avoiding Episiotomy

-There are many simple solutions to avoiding episiotomy.
-This should be one of your top priorities for childbirth as episiotomy is warranted in less than 10% of births.
+There are many simple solutions to avoiding episiotomy which is warranted in less than 10% of births.
 Currently, 1 in 3 American women has an episiotomy.
-It is the most common surgery performed in the US.
+It is among the most common surgeries performed in the US.
 Over 1 million unnecessary episiotomies are performed annually.

 The first course of action is to discuss what measures your care provider employs for avoiding episiotomy.
-Be sure to ask in what percentage of births episiotomies are performed and under what circumstances.
-Don't accept "not very often" as an answer.
-If your care provider is evasive, you can be sure that episiotomy is on his agenda.
-If you can't get a straight answer and you are planning a hospital birth, the hospital should be able to provide this information for you as it is in the public domain.
+Find out the percentage of births episiotomies are performed and under what circumstances.
+"Not very often" is not an acceptable answer.
+If your care provider is evasive, he may practice episiotomy as a routine procedure, especially for first-time mothers.
+If you can't get a straight answer and you are planning a hospital birth, the hospital should be able to provide statistics on the number of episiotomies performed as it is in the public domain.

 If your care provider used episiotomy as a routine procedure, you can discuss your desire to avoid it and gently remind them that the American Academy of Obstetrics and Gynecology (ACOG) does not support the routine use of episiotomy.
 Your care provider's support is vital to helping you avoid episiotomy.